openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 1-50: report if temperature changed by delta = 0,1°C ...
 5,0 °C

 default 5: report on delta T = 0,5°C
-The following option values may be configured, in addition to values in the range 0 to 50 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|